XCEssentials/XCEUniFlow/README.md

 This concludes static/data model of an app.

 App [business logic](https://en.wikipedia.org/wiki/Business_logic) can be represented by [state transitions](https://en.wikipedia.org/wiki/Finite-state_machine).
 Each of such transitions may affect one specific feature, or multiple features at once.
 In general case, each transition consists of pre-conditions which must be fulfilled before this trnasition can be performed, as well as transition body that defines how exactly this transition is going to be made.
+Transitions are also used to bring any kind of input from outer world into the app (for example, user input, system notifications, etc.)

 ## How to install